 Adoptees And Identity.

 Being raised in your own family is commonplace and natural.
 From an evolutionary perspective, the parent/child relationship is paramount to survival.
-When born, a relationship already exists between mother and baby so the child has a sensory atlas of all mum represents: her scent, her voice, her heartbeat.
-When you add the bonding via estrogen to this mix and an understanding of how a mother is primed to respond to her own babies needs, you have this beautiful dance unfolding between mother and infant; a dance that occurs below conscious awareness, and is all the more magical because of its instinctive impulse.
+When born, a relationship already exists between mother and baby, so the child has a sensory atlas of all mum represents: her scent, her voice, her heartbeat.
+When you add the bonding via oestrogen to this mix and an understanding of how a mother is primed to respond to her own baby’s needs, you have this beautiful dance unfolding between mother and infant; a dance that occurs below conscious awareness, and all the more magical because of its instinctive impulse.

 Genetic confusion is a normal aspect of being adopted, often resulting in feelings of alienation.
 It gets worse I believe as we grow up, especially during the teenage years.
-Adolescence is synonymous with establishing a sense of identity, fathoming out who we are – as often we will be closer to one parent, this provides us with the confidence to break away and to begin carving out an identity for ourselves.
-For adoptees, this process is harder.
-We have no idea who we are because by consequence of being adopted our pasts have been wiped out, deemed legally none of our business.
+Adolescence is synonymous with establishing a sense of identity, fathoming out who we are.
+For adoptees, this process can be extraordinarily difficult.
+We have no idea who we are because by consequence of being adopted, our pasts have been wiped out, deemed legally none of our business.
 I personally think the lack of information is to placate adoptive parents and maybe birth parents, it’s certainly not beneficial for adoptees who are left in a no-man’s land of confusion whilst other people decide upon the crucial elements of their life.

 My teenager years are marked by my inability to cope with being adopted, trying to forge a fragile sense of self – which felt a bit like trying to erect a life from ashes of a burning building and being subjected to abuse for having the audacity to think I was separate person.
-My parents, especially my mother, became incensed as I grew up and dared like a fledgling bird to find my wings – almost as if some sort of betrayal had occurred.
-She needed me to be her – a sort of symbiotic relationship marked by narcissism, me simply an extension of herself – but I craved to be an individual and to find some semblance, regardless of how tenuous, of who I was or even who could be.
+My parents, especially my mother, became incensed as I grew up and dared like a fledgling bird to find my wings, almost as if some sort of betrayal had occurred.
+She needed me to be her, a sort of symbiotic relationship marked by narcissism, me simply an extension of herself, but I craved to be an individual and to find some semblance, regardless of how tenuous, of who I was or even who I could be.